anla11/movie-rating-prediction/model_struct_exp/README.md

-# Project of Movie Ratings Prediction using Artificial Neural Networks
+# Movie Ratings Prediction using Artificial Neural Networks

 In this project